Mike Ford Player Props: Mariners vs. Padres

-The Seattle Mariners and Mike Ford, who went 0-for-3 last time in action, take on Joe Musgrove and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.
+The Seattle Mariners and Mike Ford, who went 0-for-2 last time in action, take on Michael Wacha and the San Diego Padres at PETCO Park, Wednesday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rangers.
+In his last game he had a hitless performance (0-for-2) against the Padres.

 Mike Ford Game Info & Props vs. the Padres